zipperer/multiplayer-git/Exercise-1.md

 1. For each change, make a Commit with a good commit message and push your changes to the team's remote repository.
 1. Keep your local master up-to-date once your team is finished by using `git pull` (or `git fetch` followed my `git merge`)

-Repeat step 2-4 adding even more info to you file, like maybe your favorite dad-jokes.
+Repeat steps 2-4 adding even more info to you file, like maybe your favorite dad-jokes.

 > Note: Remember that Git will only let you push changes if your local branch is up to date with what is on the remote.
 If others on your team have pushed changes in the mean time, your `git push` will get "rejected".
 Then you will have to update your local repository (as in step 4 above) and try to push again.